 Here’s a gap we all know about – cyber security.
 Well, if you’re an IT professional you could start your skill development in cyber security by enrolling in one of these subjects from Charles Sturt over the summer: Network Security and Cryptography, Information Security or Pen Testing.

-Enrol in two subjects and you’ll be halfway to gaining your Graduate Certificate in Cyber Security (four subjects) by February!
+Enrol in two subjects and you’ll be halfway to gaining your Graduate Certificate in Cyber Security (four subjects)!
 You may even be eligible for credit for some subjects due to your work existing experience or qualifications.
 Meaning you could graduate with a new qualification in just six months!

 Upskilling shows that you’re capable of recognising the skill set required to meet tomorrow’s challenges.
 And that you’re actively developing your skills to maximise your contribution to the organisation.
 That’s going to help you when it’s time for moving up.